coldshower/blog/_posts/writing/2018-05-03-writing_honestly.md

 ---
 layout: post
-title:  "writing honestly"
+title: 'writing honestly'
 date: 2018-05-03
 section: writing
 ---

 As a kid, my parents had always encouraged me to keep a journal.

 Why.

 Use it to write about your day.